 Prior to appointment as Foundation Professor of General Practice and Primary Care in Peninsula Medical School (Universities of Exeter and Plymouth), John was a senior clinical lecturer at King’s College London, and previously lecturer in Edinburgh.
 In his academic role, John led the development of Academic Primary Care in the South West Peninsula between 2002 and 2013.
 His personal research interests focus on improving access and patient experience of Primary Care, Quality Assessment of Clinical Medicine (including an academic interest in multisource feedback within the context of revalidation of all UK doctors), Cardiovascular Risk Assessment and mitigation, in particular with studies focusing on inter-arm difference in blood pressure and early Diabetes, and provision of mental health care for patients in Primary care settings.

 John is Director of APEX, the University of Exeter Collaboration for Academic Primary Care.
-John has held national academic roles in respect of the UK National Institute of Health Research Trainees Coordinating Centre (member of Doctoral and Clinician Scientist Awards Panels), UK National Institute of Health Research Health Services and Delivery Research Board (member), the South West Regional Advisory Committee on Clinical Excellence Awards for Senior Doctors, and recent Chair, UK Heads of Departments Group (Society for Academic Primary Care).
+John has held national academic roles in respect of the UK National Institute of Health and Care Research Trainees Coordinating Centre (member of Doctoral and Clinician Scientist Awards Panels), UK National Institute of Health and Care Research Health Services and Delivery Research Board (member), the South West Regional Advisory Committee on Clinical Excellence Awards for Senior Doctors, and recent Chair, UK Heads of Departments Group (Society for Academic Primary Care).
 John is a fellow of the Royal College of General Practitioners, and obtained his doctorate in 1998 (MD) ‘The Accessibility of UK Primary Medical Care: Problems, Practice and Potential’.
 He has published around 260 papers in major academic journals.

 Dr Andrew Eynon-Lewis, BSc, MSc (Med Educ), M.B., B.S., FRCGP, DCH, DRCOG, Head of Primary and Community Care, Health Education South West